15 Activists to Celebrate for Women’s History Month

 Want to learn about these Mindful sheroes?
 Check out the National Women’s History Project website.

 Bonus.
 This month learn more about the great contributions women have made to our nation’s history.
 You can read a book or visit a local museum.
 In fact, many museums will be showcasing special exhibits for Women’s History Month.
-If you’re ever in Virginia, check out the National Women’s History Museum.Tags: mindful living, women's history, Womens History Month, womens rights
+If you’re ever in Virginia, check out the National Women’s History Museum.Tags: mindfulness, women's history, Womens History Month, womens rights